IEEE-UCF/SEC26_Hardware/README.md

 # SEC26_Hardware
 Full repository for the SoutheastCon 2026 Hardware Competition.
+Hosted on Gitea!